makersacademy/chitter-challenge/README.md

 The web application can be found [here](http://ch1tter.herokuapp.com).

-Given more time, I would like to make it possible to reply to peeps as well as work on the CSS so that it looked much, much better.
+Given more time, I would like to make it possible to reply to peeps.

 -----
 Author: [Rebecca Piper](https://github.com/RPiper93)